 Featuring a new LG Chem lithium-ion battery that delivers significantly greater energy density than used previously, the new R90 electric is expected to deliver just over 400 km (249 mi) on the NEDC (New European Driving Cycle), with an ‘honest figure’ of 300 km (186 mi) and a "worst case winter" range (with lights, heater and wipers on full blast) of 200 km (124 mi).

-If those claims by Renault are validated, the new Zoe will offer the longest range outside of Tesla and will beat the current non-luxury EV champ, the 2017 Chevrolet Bolt EV.
-The Bolt carries an EPA rating of 238 mi (383 km) and Bolt owners in southern California have squeezed over 300 mi (483 km) range on a single charge.
+[Editor's Note—The following information was updated 27 April 2017: The original article stated the Zoe EV's range topped that of the Tesla Model S and Chevrolet Bolt, but did not mention the Opel Ampera-e (a European-market Bolt).
+Ampera-e's range is 520 km (323 mi) as officially certified on the NEDC.
+That makes Ampera-e the current non-luxury EV range champ, followed by the Zoe EV.]
+The 2017 Chevrolet Bolt EV carries an EPA rating of 238 mi (383 km) and Bolt owners in southern California have squeezed over 300 mi (483 km) range on a single charge.

 LG Chem's new Z.E.40 battery delivers a claimed 41 kW·h.
 Assembled at Renault’s Flins, France facility, the Z.E.
 40 pack has 192 cells and 12 modules.
 The increase in output to 41 kW·h—claimed as the highest energy density EV battery currently in production—was achieved through revised chemistry and adding “active materials,” state company engineers.